-Analytic services provided by Standard & Poor's Ratings Services (Ratings Services) are the result of separate activities designed to preserve the independence and objectivity of ratings opinions.
-The credit ratings and observations contained herein are solely statements of opinion and not statements of fact or recommendations to purchase, hold, or sell any securities or make any other investment decisions.
-Accordingly, any user of the information contained herein should not rely on any credit rating or other opinion contained herein in making any investment decision.
+Analytic services provided by Standard & Poor's Ratings Services ("Ratings Services") are the result of separate activities designed to preserve the independence and objectivity of ratings opinions.
+Ratings are statements of opinion, not statements of fact or recommendations to buy, hold, or sell any securities.
 Ratings are based on information received by Ratings Services.
 Other divisions of Standard & Poor's may have information that is not available to Ratings Services.
-Standard & Poor's has established policies and procedures to maintain the confidentiality of non-public information received during the ratings process.
+Standard & Poor's has established policies and procedures to maintain the confidentiality on public information received during the ratings process.